Untangl/sra/README.md

 $ npm install sra
 ```
 ## Usage
+Simply invoke the exported function passing it
+ * date of birth - as a JavaScript Date object (if missing or not a Date current date will be used)
+ * gender - enumerated string 'male or 'female' (if missing or illegal value supplied will be set to 'female')

+ and get back an object with properties:
-Simply invoke the exported function passing it a date of birth (JavaScript date object) and gender (enumerated values 'male or 'female') and get back a Date object corresponding to the retirement date.
+ * date - Date object corresponding to the retirement date
+ * age - Array containing age at retirement [y,m,d]

 Example:
 ```